raoufbouklab/managereports/README.md

 1- Using Command line

 ```
-Download project, unzip it, go to managereports diractory and run the app
+Clone the project or download and unzip it, go to managereports diractory and run the app
 cd managereports
 mvn clean install
 mvn spring-boot:run